 Reading The Secret Garden again I saw all these things reflected back to me in it’s pages.
 Though I could only remember the barest outline of its story it was like the essence of the book was running right through me.
 This, of course, all made me wonder at the power of our childhood experiences; the stories read, the places seen, the quiet moments taken.
 I find it in equal measures deeply inspiring and hugely terrifying that the deep truths about who they and the fundamental way in which they see the world are forming in the children around me.
 It definitely makes me want to fill the house with stories and to open up the world as much as I can to my child and the children I work with.

-So how about you?
-Any childhood classics that have shaped who you are?
+So how about you, what’s the story of your childhood?
 Perhaps it might be time to revisit them!